 What do you think about the COVID-19 vaccine?
 Fill out a brief (8-10 minutes) survey for the Alameda County Health Care Services Agency to help develop effective health promotion and education materials.
-The survey is for the general public and will be open through mid-May.
+The survey is for the general public and will be open through May 30.
 Information collected is anonymous and confidential - no identifying information will be collected.
 Here are links to the English and Spanish language surveys.
+More languages forthcoming.